microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 ### Concurrent Edits

-When several clients edit the same document, it's possible for some of the edits to be concurrent.
+When several users edit the same document, it's possible for some of the edits to be concurrent.
-Some edit `X` is said to be concurrent to some other edit `Y` from another client if the client that initiated `X` did so before receiving `Y` from the server.
+One user's edit `X` is said to be concurrent to another user's edit `Y` if the first user initiated `X` before receiving `Y`.
 This property is always mutual: if `X` is concurrent to `Y` then `Y` is also concurrent to `X`.

 Let's first look at some examples where the edits are _not_ concurrent.